ZakiyaSafi/SEproject/README.md

 Outputs to be displayed:
 Student:
-Assessment results for each course
+-Assessment results for each course
-Statistics for each assessment
+-Statistics for each assessment
-Required mark necessary to achieve a pass per course
+-Required mark necessary to achieve a pass per course

 Course Coordinator:
-Table of students and their marks
+-Table of students and their marks
-Summary statistics of performance of students Projected pass rate based on assessment marks accumulated
+-Summary statistics of performance of students -Projected pass rate based on assessment marks accumulated

 School Administrator:
-Table of students and their marks
+-Table of students and their marks
-Summary statistics of performance of students Comparative chart of assessment marks of selected students in a particular group Histogram of assessment marks of all courses taken by a specific student Recorded offences
+-Summary statistics of performance of students -Comparative chart of assessment marks of selected students in a particular group -Histogram of assessment marks of all courses taken by a specific student -Recorded offenses
-Performances in the same course across different years
+-Performances in the same course across different years

 Front end UI needs to combine with data from back end databases in order to create a visually appealing, easy to navigate portal to achieve the above mentioned tasks.